wichofly/myFlix-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+You can login with the following credentials:

+- Username: `Testguy22`
+- Password: `testguy22`

+## Development server

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.